 A constant is to be mnemonically defined using all capital letters and underscore characters such as MAX_NAME_CHARS.
-Separate words using an underscore character.
+Separate each word using an underscore character.
 Further, your program is to contain no "magic constants."
-That is, all magic constants must be declared const to make program modification easier.
+That is, all magic constants must be declared const to make the program easier to modify and easier to read.
 In the case below, 100 is a magic constant and if used in several places throughout a program, can create problems if 100 is to be modified for any reason.
+Also, the meaning of 100 is not obvious.